THE AA · 14M+ USERS · UK

 THE PROBLEM

-For over a century the AA has built trust around a simple promise, when something goes wrong with your vehicle, we will get you out of trouble.
+The AA built trust around a simple promise - when something goes wrong, we get you out of trouble.

 THE LEADERSHIP CHALLENGE